xtendui/xtendui/src/gatsby/markdown/components/scroll/index.md

 })
 ```

-- If you have strange behaviours on resize, you can force ScrollTrigger to refresh on resize with [Xt.eventDelay](/components/javascript#xt-eventdelay).
+- If you have strange behaviours on resize and **ScrollTrigger seems not to refresh**, disable ScrollTrigger resize in `autoRefreshEvents` and refresh with [Xt.eventDelay](/components/javascript#xt-eventdelay) instead.

 ```js
 /* ScrollTrigger fix resize pin items */